DEADyaMURDAhead/pistar-stability-ceiling-model/README.md

 FPS_tuned / FPS_ref ≈ 1.5–1.9×  at β ≈ 0.35–0.45

 This corresponds to observed scaling at reduced internal resolution, with improved Π* and stabilized Ω.

 Transparency note: The 1.66×–2.53× range is not from a dataset I collected — it's synthesized from memory of multiple public hardware reviews I read online between 2021–2024.
-My own contribution is limited to personal Call of Duty observations on my PC (purchased March 4, 2026), which I used to identify the initial pattern and then formalize with AI assistance.
+My own contribution is limited to personal Black Ops 7 benchmark runs on my PC (AMD Ryzen 7 8700F + RX 9060 XT, April 21, 2026), which I used to identify the initial pattern and then formalize with AI assistance
 ---

 ### 11. CPU/GPU Flow Model